 Register Travel Through Risk Management

 Graduate students on paid assistantship or time-slip appointments who travel abroad are exempt from enrolling in the International Travel Registry.
-Such students are WSU employees and document their travel through the Office of Risk Management Services.
+Such students are WSU employees and document their travel through Risk Management Services.
 WSU employees who travel abroad are provided services through WSU's International SOS membership.

 International SOS services include emergency medical and security evacuation and repatriation of remains services.
 For further information, contact Risk Management Services; telephone 509-335-3041.